G

 Gum arabic

 Sap drawn from the acadia tree.
-A water soluble medium used to suspend pigments in
+A water soluble medium

 watercolor based paints such as watercolors and guache.